The Beta version has limited functionality and more features will be added at later stages.

 This is what has been included in the most recent Beta to date:

 - Full control and view connection mode - Direct and Internet-ID connection - Single password and Remote Utilities security - Address book in XML format compatible with Windows Viewer - Multiple address books and address books manager - Address book sync via RU Server - Normal and Stretch options for the view mode - Send Ctrl+Alt+Del - Displaying remote cursor shape (rendering of Host's cursor) - Advanced mouse scroll (moving the cursor to screen edges to scroll the picture) - Fixed issue with RU Security authentication - Mouse wheel support - Drag and drop, moving and copying of connections with an address book and across address books - Fullscreen view option in Full Control and View connection mode - Automatic reconnect when connection is broken or briefly interrupted

 Features to be implemented at subsequent beta stages and the final release:

-- File Transfer connection mode - Power Control connection mode - Address book sync and authorization (Custom Server Security) via RU Server - Thumbnail view of connections in the address book - Viewer log.
+- File Transfer connection mode - Power Control connection mode - Authentication via RU Server ("Custom Server Security") - Thumbnail view of connections in the address book - Viewer log.